 St. John's College complies with Section 485(j) of the Higher Education Opportunity Act regarding missing student notification.
 Anyone wishing to report a missing student should contact the St. John's College Office of Public Safety.
+You may also contact the Assistant Dean, Monday-Friday during regular business hours.

-Any time that staff in an on-campus housing facility receive information that a resident has been out of contact and unreachable by phone, email, etc., they will take steps to respond to the information, to include attempting to contact the missing student and notifying the Office of Public Safety and the Office of the Assistant Dean.
+Any time that staff in an on-campus housing facility receive information that a resident has been out of contact and unreachable by phone, email, etc., they will take steps to respond to the information, to include attempting to contact the missing student and notifying the Office of

+Public Safety and the Office of the Assistant Dean.